-You are welcome to bring your pushchair into the Museum, as our wide aisles (built for Victorian ladies in crinolines!) make it easy to get around.
+You are welcome to bring your pushchair or scooter into the Museum, as our wide aisles (built for Victorian ladies in crinolines!) make it easy to get around.
 If you require lift access, you can enter at the right-hand side (south side) of the Museum and use the lift there.
-Once inside, you can use the lift to access the upper gallery.
+Once inside, you can use the lift to access the Upper Gallery.
 Please ask if you need any help, and download a floor plan to help you locate these entrances.

 If an assistance dog in training is misbehaving or does not seem ready for the Museum environment, staff may ask trainers to return at a later date.
 The Museum can be a very busy place with large animals on display, but staff are able to recommend a quiet time of day to train assistance dogs so that they can become accustomed to this type of environment.

 The Lecture Theatre on the first floor and the Welcome Desk at the main entrance are fitted with hearing loops.

 Hidden disability lanyards